When I was 14, this album was released:

 fu**ing mod cakes

-Speaking of the Universe book I talked about earlier, I have been starting each day by opening it and wherever it lands, considering it a sign from said Universe.
-Then I begin reading while drinking my morning coffee and it has ended up being church for me.
+I’ve been starting each day by opening my universe book and wherever it lands, considering it a sign from said universe.
+I read while drinking my morning coffee, and it has become church for me.

-I have noticed that as it has started to cool down, I am beginning to slow down as well.
-I sit in the stillness of the morning before the house wakes up and I am trying to take it all in.
+I have noticed that as the weather has cooled down, I am slowing down as well.
+I sit in the morning’s stillness before the house wakes up and I take it all in.
 The day, my life, the world.

 In a time where there doesn’t seem like there is much to look forward to, I have found something to look forward to each day.

-Since this is October, I want to share with you a recipe for donuts that is so, so, so good.
-I found this on Pinterest in September and made them one day when I was really blue.
+Since this is October, I want to share with you a recipe for donuts that are so, so, so good.
+I found this on Pinterest in September and I made them one day when I was sad.

-The recipe comes from a blogger who shares that she is a Christian which is lovely but my blog is full of a lot of FU**S and SHITS and FARTS AND POOPS.
+The recipe comes from a blogger who declares herself to be a Christian, which is nice, but my blog is full of a lot of FU**S and SHITS and FARTS AND POOPS.

-It made pause because the day after I made the delicious Christian donuts, I ended up with quite a headache.
+It made me pause because the day after I made the delicious Christian donuts; I ended up with quite a headache.

 I considered it a sign from God to tone it down with the fu**s and shits and farts and poops.